codecrafters-io/build-your-own-redis/stage_descriptions/base-07-yz1.md

 The `SET` command can accept [optional arguments](https://redis.io/docs/latest/commands/set/#options) to modify its behaviour.

-For example, here are a few options you might see with `SET`:
+For example, here are a few options you can use with `SET`:

 ```bash
 # Only set the key if it doesn't already exist.